Altitude Elementary Clinic Guidelines

-Child may stay in the health office until parent arrives.
+A student may stay in the health office until a parent/ emergency contact arrives.
+Whomever is picking up the child should plan to do so within 30 minutes of being contacted.
 Please keep your emergency information updated to assure that when your child is sick or injured we can contact you.

 Handwashing is the first line of defense against the spread of many illnesses.
 Please encourage your children to wash their hands frequently, especially before meals and after touching their face.

 Healthy habits promote healthy children.
 Please assist your children in selecting a well-balanced breakfast/lunch in order to feed their brain and get the most out of their learning experience.
 Children often have a stomachache or headache, and frequently the cause is because they did not eat before school.